Introduction

 Issuing a Query and Browsing the Result

-The example below issues a simple SELECT
+The example below issues a simple SELECT query and prints the rows.

 Statement stmt = conn.createStatement();